bvr/bvr.github.io/_posts/2024-12-22-moox-struct.md

 );
 ```

-It creates three small `Moo`-based classes with read-only attributes defined as specified.
+It creates three small [Moo][1]-based classes with read-only attributes defined as specified.
 This is really basic usage, there are plenty of options how to override this behavior, inherit other structs, use roles, add methods and such.
 But in larger usage the boilerplate is not that big deal, so I usually only use it for small things.

 [1]: https://metacpan.org/pod/Moo
 [2]: https://metacpan.org/pod/Moose